josereyes52/josereyes52/README.md

 - 🤹 Networking 👉 <a href="https://www.linkedin.com/in/jose-reyes-62b291207/">LinkedIn</a>
 - 💻 Collaborating on some open-source projects and working on MINNEK DIGITAL STUDIO
-- 📱 Building my personal brand :)
-- 📚 Reading some books
-- 💡 Spending my time in be creative

 ***
 <p align="center">